eredo/dartson/README.md

 Dartson is a Dart library that can be used to convert Dart objects into a JSON string.
 It uses dart:mirrors reflection to rebuild the schema.

-> #### NOTICE: Latest tests using dart dev channel 1.2.0-dev.1.0 (31918) passed successful using dart2js without any further adjustments.
-Feedback is welcomed!
+> #### NOTICE: Latest tests using dart > 1.1.0 passed successful using dart2js without any further adjustments.
+Feedback is appreciated!

 ## Serializing objects in dart